Rari-Capital/nova/docs/spec.md

 ## External Assumptions

 - [Optimism's cross domain message passing system](https://community.optimism.io/docs/developers/bridging.html#understanding-contract-calls) does not contain any flaws that would allow third parties to tamper with or forge the origin of a message.

+- Relayers simulate the end to end proccess of executing a request and receiving the rewards before executing them so they do not attempt to execute malicious requests.